mapproxy/mapproxy/doc/seed.rst

 ``polygons``:
   Path to a text file with one WKT polygon per line.
-The path should be relative to the proxy configuration or absolute.
+The path should be relative to the proxy configuration or absolute. `We provide polygons for every country <http://mapproxy.org/static/polygons/>`_. `Read the index <http://mapproxy.org/static/polygons/0-fips-codes.txt>`_ to find your country.
+You can use these or create your own.

 ``polygons_srs``:
   The SRS of the polygons.